 The HIV+Hepatitis Policy Institute is a leading national HIV and hepatitis policy organization promoting quality and affordable healthcare for people living with or at risk of HIV, hepatitis, and other serious and chronic health conditions.
-While we share a commitment to addressing the high cost of prescription drugs, we have significant concerns with H.B.
-1724 that creates a Prescription Drug Affordability Board (PDAB).
+While we share a commitment to addressing the high cost of prescription drugs, we have significant concerns with S.875 that establishes a Prescription Drug Affordability Board (PDAB).
 We believe it will not translate into lower drug costs for patients and may dampen future drug development.